Mission

 She holds a BA in economics from Sri Ram College of Commerce (India), an MA in economics from the Delhi School of Economics, and a PhD in economics from the Graduate School and University Center, City University of New York.

-• Julien Teitler Professor of Social Work and Sociology.
-He is a member of CPRC’s steering committee and co-directs the Computing and Methods Core.
+Julien Teitler is Professor of Social Work and Sociology, and co-director of the Columbia Population Research Center.
+He is also a member of CPRC’s steering committee and directs the Computing and Methods Core.
 Teitler’s research focuses on social determinants of health and fertility.
 Recent studies include cross-national comparisons of fertility trends, health, and health disparities; the effect of neighborhood racial composition on birth outcomes; the measurement of neighborhood contexts; the health trajectories of immigrants in the U.S.; and the consequences of elective Caesarians.

 Co-Director, Columbia Population Research Center